-13 VAC 5-63-1820.
+13 VAC 5-63-460.
 Section 102 Purpose and Scope.

-13 VAC 5-63-1830.
-Section 102.1 Purpose.
+A. Section 102.1 Purpose.
 In accordance with Section 36-103 of the Code of Virginia, the Virginia Board of Housing and Community Development may adopt and promulgate as part of the Virginia Uniform Statewide Building Code, building regulations that facilitate the maintenance, rehabilitation, development and reuse of existing buildings at the least possible cost to ensure the protection of the public health, safety and welfare.
 Further, in accordance with Section 36-99 of the Code of Virginia, the purpose of this code is to protect the health, safety and welfare of the residents of the Commonwealth of Virginia, provided that buildings and structures should be permitted to be maintained at the least possible cost consistent with recognized standards of health, safety, energy conservation and water conservation, including provisions necessary to prevent overcrowding, rodent or insect infestation, and garbage accumulation; and barrier-free provisions for the physically handicapped and aged.

-13 VAC 5-63-1840.
-Section 102.2 Scope.
-In accordance with Section 36-98 of the Code of Virginia, the Virginia Maintenance Code shall supercede the building codes and regulations of the counties, municipalities and other political subdivisions and state agencies.
+B. Section 102.2 Scope.
+In accordance with Section 36-98 of the Code of Virginia, the Virginia Maintenance Code shall supersede the building codes and regulations of the counties, municipalities and other political subdivisions and state agencies.

-13 VAC 5-63-1850.
-Section 102.3 Exemptions.
+C. Section 102.3 Exemptions.
 This code shall not regulate those buildings and structures specifically exempt from the Virginia Construction Code, except that existing industrialized buildings and manufactured homes shall not be exempt from this code.

-13 VAC 5-63-1860.
+13 VAC 5-63-470.
 Section 103 Application of Code.

-13 VAC 5-63-1870.
-Section 103.1 General.
+A. Section 103.1 General.
 This code prescribes regulations for the maintenance of all existing buildings and structures and associated equipment, including regulations for unsafe buildings and structures.

-13 VAC 5-63-1880.
-Section 103.2 Maintenance requirements.
-The equipment, systems, devices and safeguards which were required, provided and approved when an existing building or structure was constructed shall be maintained and kept in good repair in accordance with the requirements of this code.
-Buildings and structures subject to any edition of the USBC when constructed shall also be maintained and kept in good repair in accordance with the USBC under which such building or structure was constructed.
-No provision of this code shall require alterations to be made to an existing building, structure or equipment unless conditions are present which meet the definition of an unsafe structure or a structure unfit for human occupancy.
+B. Section 103.2 Maintenance requirements.
+[The equipment, systems, devices and safeguards which were required, provided and approved when an existing building or structure was eonstructed Buildings and structures] shall be maintained and kept in good repair in accordance with the requirements of this code [and when applicable in accordance with the USBC under which such building or structure was constructed].
+[Buildings and structures subject to any edition of the USBC when constructed shall also be maintained and kept in good repair in accordance with the USBC under which such building or structure was constructed.]
+No provision of this code shall require alterations to be made to an existing building [; or] structure or [to] equipment unless conditions are present which meet the definition of an unsafe structure or a structure unfit for human occupancy.